Jon Mann's Photo

 Most of my guests have been wonderful people; honest, mature, responsible individuals and have received positive references.

-A young homeless girl who had no references, was penniless begged to stay for one night.
+We have a lot of homeless in California because of the weather and abundant social services.
+One young homeless girl begged to stay.
 Her parents had kicked her out and she was posing nude on the internet.
 I referred her to local resources for housing and other social services.
-She is now attending Santa Monica College.
+She is now attending Santa Monica College and back on her feet.

 I am extremely careful who I host now, but occasionally someone will pilfer small items they think I won't miss.
-Other than those few aberrations I have had wonderful couchsurfers who I always give excellent references.
+I would most likely give it if asked.
+I have items I don't need; t-shirts, blue jeans, collared shirts, jackets, etc.

 Interests

-My sports are baseball, body surfing, skiing and boxing.
+My sports are baseball, body surfing, skiing , cycling and boxing.
 I cycled New Zealand and ran my last full marathon at age 50.
-I'll be 80 in 2025 and still going strong.

-I have a deluxe Scrabble board; couch surfers for whom English is not their native tongue can use their phone to pick words.
+I have a deluxe Scrabble board; couch surfers for whom English is not their native tongue can use their phone to cheat. 😉

 I am a voracious reader and traveler.
 I travel to Green Party, science fiction and world fantasy conventions.
-Sometimes I use my flight attendant travel benefits to bring a companion, but I usually travel alone or with a couchsurfer who has or will host me
+I usually travel alone using my flight attendant travel benefits.
+Sometimes I bring a companion, maybe a couchsurfer who has hosted me.

-Couchsurfers usually offer to clean or cook; I don't ask or expect it and I will not accept money to stay longer so please do not offer.
-I often make an American breakfast for my guests; oatmeal, pancakes with bacon and eggs or plain cereal.
-I also make burritos, my famous pasta; salads and plant based hot dogs for vegans.
+Couchsurfers usually offer to clean or cook; I don't ask or expect it.
+I will not accept money so please do not offer.
+I often make an American breakfast for my guests.
+Pancakes with bacon and eggs, or for my vegetarian guests, oatmeal, yogurt or cereal.
+I also make my famous pasta or Mexican burritos.
+For vegans; salads and plant based hot dogs.

-I have always tried to practice a minimalist lifestyle and maintain a low carbon footprint.
-I am an anti-establishmentarian, eco-warrior, climate environmentalist, internet activist and political activist.
+I try to practice a minimalist lifestyle and maintain a low carbon footprint.
+I am an anti-establishmentarian, eco-warrior, climate, internet and political activist.

 • politics